veyon/docs/user/features.rst

 .. image:: images/FeatureRunProgram.png
    :align: center

-Depending on whether you added programs before or programs have been predefined by the administrator, a popup menu or a dialog window opens.
+Depending on whether you added custom programs before or programs have been predefined by the administrator, a popup menu or a dialog window opens.
 In the former case all available programs are listed in the menu:

 .. image:: images/RunProgramMenu.png
    :align: center

-Click the desired item to start the respective program.
+Click the desired item to start the respective program on all computers.
 Alternatively click the last item :guilabel:`Custom program` to run a program that is not listed.
 This will open a new dialog window.
 In this dialog you can enter the name of the program to run:

 .. image:: images/RunProgramDialog.png
    :align: center